Sustainsys/Saml2/.github/ISSUE_TEMPLATE/support-request.md

 ---
 name: Support Request
-about: Commercial Support is available for the library.
-The standard support package is a yearly subscription that gives you next-business-day e-mail support, preview releases of security fixes and access to remote pair programming.
-Please mail support@sustainsys.com for further information.
-If you want help for free, ask on Stack Overflow and tag your question with sustainsys.saml2 or here as an issue.
-Many common questions have already been asked and have an answer on Stack Overflow or among the issues in the repo.
-Please search before asking a new quesion.
-Please note that there is nu guarantee that your question will be answered.
+about: Mail support@sustainsys.com for information on commercial support options with guaranteed answers.
+To get help for free, ask on Stack Overflow or file an issue here.

 ---

+Describe your problem clearly: What version of the library are you running, what are you trying to achieve, what fails.
+Please note that there is no guarantee that your question will be answered.